rust-lang/rust/src/doc/rustc-dev-guide/src/tests/running.md

 Under the hood, the test runner invokes the standard rust test runner (the same one you get with `#[test]`), so this command would wind up filtering for tests that include "issue-1234" in the name.
+(Thus `--test-args` is a good way to run a collection of related tests.)

 ## Using incremental compilation